 Aromatic Violets, black cherries, plums, forest floor, spice, stony flinty note.

 Palate: Fresh acidity.
-Fruit feels quite tight (blackberries, aronia berries), black chocolate.
+The fruit feels quite tight (blackberries, Aronia berries), black chocolate.
 Tannins still resolving but well-integrated into the fruit.
 13.5% abv tobacco, eucalyptus, balsamic, very savoury with firm high chalky tannins and long lingering finish.

 Very firm structure – a little like really pure dark chocolate.